sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 #### 404

-Tenant, Identity Provider, or Identity Provider Claim not found.
+Tenant, identity provider, or identity provider claim not found.

 #### 500

 Internal server error.
 ***

-## `Create New Identity Provider Claim`
+## `Create new identity provider claim`

-Create a new Identity Provider Claim for an Identity Provider on a Tenant.
+Create a new identity provider claim for an identity provider on a tenant.

 ### Request